 Overall Rating:

-• Why it Stands Out: Robust portfolio management tools offer investors the ability to track performance, conduct risk analysis, and create detailed reports, making it a versatile tool for effective portfolio management.
+- Why it Stands Out: Robust portfolio management tools offer investors the ability to track performance, conduct risk analysis, and create detailed reports, making it a versatile tool for effective portfolio management.

-• Best For: Investors focusing on mutual funds and ETFs and those who appreciate detailed analysis.
+- Best For: Investors focusing on mutual funds and ETFs and those who appreciate detailed analysis.

-• Pros: In-depth fund analysis, robust portfolio management tools, and comprehensive financial data.
+- Pros: In-depth fund analysis, robust portfolio management tools, and comprehensive financial data.

-• Cons: Might be too complex for beginners; some premium content requires a subscription.
+- Cons: Might be too complex for beginners; some premium content requires a subscription.

-• Price: $34.95 per month, $249 annually (41% savings)
+- Price: $34.95 per month, $249 annually (41% savings)

-• Current Promotions: Free for 7 days
+- Current Promotions: Free for 7 days

 Read our complete Morningstar Review.

-Is Motley Fool Worth It?
+Is The Motley Fool Worth It?

-Motley Fool provides more guidance than I’ve seen with other services, and I like to use them as the anchor in my portfolio.
+The Motley Fool provides more guidance than I’ve seen with other services, and I like to use them as the anchor in my portfolio.

-So, Yes, Motley Fool is worth it.
+Yes, The Motley Fool is worth it.

-That said, don’t expect to sign up for Motley Fool Stock Advisor and expect your portfolio to skyrocket in 6 months, that’s just not how investing works.
+That said, don’t expect to sign up for The Motley Fool Stock Advisor and expect your portfolio to skyrocket in 6 months, that’s just not how investing works.

-Motley Fool should be considered a tool in your toolkit, not an investing panacea.
+The Motley Fool should be considered a tool in your toolkit, not an investing panacea.

-I also combine my research and use their monthly picks to add to positions I may already own.
+I also combine my research and use their monthly recommendations to add to positions I may already own.
 What makes the service worth it to me is the live streams so that I have a pulse on what’s going on and learn about businesses I would need more time researching.

 Review Methodology